Anzac Day, Brisbane, 1997.

 Once again our Qld weather looked upon this day of Anzac with favour giving us beautiful sunshine for this, our most important day of Remembrance, as we say in Qld "Beautiful one day - perfect the next".

 We arrived at the Stock Exchange Hotel where members of the Committee were flat out with display and venue preparations for the day's activities for the enjoyment of Members and guests after the march.
 We moved up to the assembly area in George street about 0930 hours where we met our Regimental Comrades and, of course, we started to catch up on the gossip of the last twelve months.

-Our number came up to join the march with our contingent led by Col Harry Green followed by myself (wearing Juniper Green), then the flag bearers and the wreath, carried by young Jammie Bell, followed by the Banner and the main contingent with a total of approx. 95-100 members.
-Once again we had the much welcomed and appreciated services of the 9RPR Pipe Band leading the contingent with a number of NGVR and PNGVR members in a command vehicle in front.
-Once again thanks go to George Bagajluk for organising the Bans.
+Our number came up to join the march with our contingent led by Col. Harry Green followed by myself (wearing Juniper Green), then the flag bearers and the wreath, carried by young Jammie Bell, followed by the Banner and the main contingent with a total of approx. 95-100 members.
+Once again we had the much welcomed and appreciated services of the 9RQR Pipe Band leading the contingent with a number of NGVR and PNGVR members in a command vehicle in front.
+Once again thanks go to George Bagajluk for organising the Band.

 Judging by the playback of home videos and the ABC coverage, we may be a bit older but we have not lost our touch.
 Our contingent looked splendid with members in their dark blue jackets, berets, ties, medals and flags.
 Congratulations to all members who travelled from near and far to ensure that our Regiment was well and truly represented.

 After the march most members proceeded to the Shrine of Memories in Anzac Square where we conducted a memorial service to the Fallen.
 The following Service will take place each year in Brisbane on Anzac Day:-

 - Prayer for the Fallen